ckb-next/ckb-next/docs/MACOS_INSTALLATION.md

 ##### Preparation for manual compilation:

-ckb-next **requires** Qt5, XCode Command Line Tools and XCode itself.
+ckb-next **requires** Qt5, Xcode Command Line Tools and Xcode itself.

-* download XCode from the App Store
+* download Xcode from the App Store
 * install Command Line Tools using (guess what) the command line: `xcode-select --install`
 * install Qt5
     * either using Homebrew: `brew install qt5` aka *the recommended way*